Is your naming process effective for working with others?

 - Start Refactoring Safely

 - Naming is a Process

 The Insight Loop gives a team a structured, consistent way to see and make one design improvement or functionality improvement at a time.
 Implementing this will allow a team to consistently apply Naming as a Process forever.

 Phase One is a set of practices that you can do — yes, it’s much more sustainable with our workshop, but you are able to implement Phase One both alone and without help.

 Why can’t we keep going like this?
 Because Phase One is an approach that universally works across all code design flaws and work contexts.
 That’s not true for later phases.

 The next phase for naming completely depends on the specific problems you have in your code.
 We simply don’t know which of the many habits are needed for your context, so can’t offer the self-directed option, let alone a blog series.

-However, you can build a customized learning path for your team’s codebase using our habit catalog, which will be embedded here.
-Come back here to check it out or follow us at @digdeeproots for the release announcement!
+However, you can build a customized learning path for your team’s codebase using our broader habit catalog.
+Email us to learn more about our customization options.

 What is this Phase Three Thing Then?

 Quite simply, it’s the final phase that names go through.
 It doesn’t require any new skills; you just combine all the skills you learned in the first two phases to address a new problem.